nuodb/hibernate-orm-new/README.md

 To run the matrix tests for NuoDB:

 1. You must have Java JDK 8 installed.
 Java 11 won't work.
+   * _Recommendation:_ Install `jenv` from https://github.com/jenv/jenv to manage your JVMs.
+      * You may need to tell it which JDKs you have.
+   * There is a `.java-version` file in this project, telling `jenv` to use Java 1.8.
+   * If necessary, to switch to Java 8, run `jenv local 1.8`.

 1. Next, make sure you have our Hibernate 5 dialect jar available: